 Rebecca holds an MLA from Temple University and a BA in Art History from the Tyler School of Art.
 She studied abroad in Rome and has traveled extensively in Western Europe.
 She is the recipient of the ASLA Student Honor Award.

 Brian Green grew up in the small, rural community of South Williamsport, Pennsylvania.
-He received his education in Washington, DC where he completed his Master of Landscape Architecture at Virginia Tech.
+He received his education in Washington, DC where he completed his undergraduate degree at American University and his Master of Landscape Architecture at Virginia Tech.
 After spending over a decade in the metropolises of Washington, DC, London, and New York City, Brian has a thorough understanding and appreciation of urban life and issues, as well as the landscapes of his childhood.
 His master’s thesis explored how landscape architects can play a larger role in the design of drinking water infrastructure, and received the Thesis Crystal for Innovative Design.

 At terrain, Brian brings rigorous focus to construction detailing and improving interdisciplinary collaboration.
 A thorough researcher with a background in the legal profession, Brian has a talent for interpreting building code and public policy.

 Prior to joining Terrain, Brian worked at Parker Rodriquez, a landscape architecture firm in Alexandria, VA, at Office of the University Architect at American University, and as a paralegal at a corporate law firm.
 He has won numerous academic awards, including a collaborative student exhibition that received an honorable mention for best design at the National Building Museum in 2013.